 It’s said that only 5% of our buying decisions are made consciously.
 Therefore, retailers have the subconscious 95% to play tricks on.
 To become a savvy shopper and cut your spending, start by recognising these 14 subtle yet common retail psychology tricks.

 1. Clever product placement

 “Eye level is buy level.”
 Your eyes are what you shop with, and they aren’t spared from supermarket tricks.
-Eye-level is where the items supermarkets want you to buy the most are located.
+Eye level is where the items supermarkets want you to buy the most are located.
 You typically find brand items staring you right in the face in grocery aisles, with cheaper supermarket brands closer to the floor level.
-The brands even pay more for an eye-level product placement, relying on your laziness to look up or down to find a better deal.
+The brands even pay more for eye-level product placement, relying on your laziness to look up or down to find a better deal.

 If you are a parent, you might have noticed that the lower shelves often have items that children are attracted to.
 In this area, there are plenty of brightly coloured and appealing items.
 This means it’s easier for children to spot them – and of course, beg their parents to buy these for them.

 There are various retail psychology pricing tricks that stores often use to make you spend more money.
 Here are a couple of common examples:

 - Reduce the left digit by 1: Our brain encodes numbers so quickly that a smaller first digit is enough to make the price seem much smaller: £9.99 feels like a lot less than £10.

 - Choose numbers with fewer syllables: Although people don’t usually say prices out loud, studies show that people perceive phonetically shorter prices as being cheaper.
 Even if two prices have the same written length (e.g. £27.82 vs. £28.16), the phonetically longer price gets associated with a higher price.